virgiawanly/virgiawanly/README.md

 ### About me

-- 🚀 I’m currently work with <a href="https://www.madtive.com">Madtive Studio</a> as a Junior Fullstack Developer
+- 🚀 I’m currently work with <a href="https://www.madtive.com">Madtive Studio</a> as a Junior Full Stack Developer
-- 🌱 I'm currently learning Mobile Development
+- 🌱 I'm currently learning Frontend Development
 - 📫 Contact me on <a href="https://www.instagram.com/virgiawan.ly">Instagram</a> | <a href="https://www.linkedin.com/in/virgiawanly/">LinkedIn</a> | <a href="https://www.facebook.com/virgiawanly">Facebook</a>
-- 😀 Pronouns: You can call me Igi :)
+- ☕ Love Coding and Coffee

 <br>